maymaays/patient-rescue/README.md

 <img width="308" alt="screen shot 2560-10-23 at 4 26 18 pm" src="https://user-images.githubusercontent.com/17776844/31882873-5c0dc84c-b812-11e7-8bc2-5e9dcc4bddfa.png">

-- This picture shows an example of output when a user inputs symptom and system doesn't seem to be able suggest your vehicle.
+- This picture shows an example of output when a user inputs symptom and system doesn't seem to be able to suggest your vehicle.

 #### Rule 3: suggest_vehicle_by_disease(X).<br />
  ```